MJKWoolnough/goprint/README.md

 StructFilter allows for only some fields of a Struct to be printed.

-The func recieves the struct type and the field name, and should return true to print the field, and false to not print it
+The func recieves the struct type and the field name, and should return true to print the field, and false to not print it.

 #### func  StructReplacer